Extreme heat cooked mussels, clams and other shellfish alive on beaches in Western Canada - Local News 8

 Brian Helmuth, a marine biology professor at Northeastern University, said that mussel beds, like coral reefs, serve as an early warning system for the health of the oceans.

-He said the death of a muscle bed can cause “a cascading effect” on other species.
+He said the death of a mussel bed can cause “a cascading effect” on other species.

-Both scientists were concerned that these heat waves were becoming more common and weren’t sure if the mussel beds would be able to recover.
+Both scientists said they were concerned that these heat waves were becoming more common and they weren’t sure whether the mussel beds would be able to recover.

 The-CNN-Wire